Word list

 performant

 Avoid where possible.
-Instead, use more specific wording.
+Instead, use a more precise term.

 Recommended: an accurate machine learning model